tireman/nmu-npol/README.md

 Current Status:  As of 8/24/2014, the current status of the code is as follows:

-1) The code projects neutrons (and other particles) from a rectangular surface the same size as the front array of detectors parrallel to the z-axis at a specified initial kinetic energy.
+1) The code projects neutrons (and other particles) from a rectangular surface the same size as the front array of detectors (60 cm high by 100 cm wide) parallel to the z-axis at a specified initial kinetic energy.

 2) The code uses a detector construction via the helper class assembly volume to aid in building the repeatable structure.
 The simulation is setup to be the same as the current proposed geometry.